Everything You Need to Know About Cycling and Mountain Biking in New Zealand

 Accommodation On or Near Bike Trails

-Towns located close to popular bike trails in New Zealand often provide a good selection of accommodation from campsites to hostels to hotels.
+Towns located close to popular bike trails in New Zealand often provide a good selection of accommodations from campsites to hostels to hotels.
 Most cyclists prefer to make use of holiday parks, campsites and hostels, as these accommodation options are affordable and often have somewhere to store bikes or hook you up with local bike hire companies.
-Here are a few links to inform you of what to expect from these different types of budget accommodation:
+Also, look out for accommodations with bike repair and washing stations.
+Browse our Accommodation category to get a sense of what the lodgings are like in New Zealand.

 Be aware that you cannot simply camp anywhere in New Zealand.
 In order to keep New Zealand beautiful, you can only camp in designated locations like campsites and holiday parks.
 Certified self-contained campervans and motorhomes can camp on most council-run or Department of Conservation land where there are no restrictions.
-Find out more about freedom camping here.
+Find out more about freedom camping in What it’s Really Like to Freedom Camp in New Zealand.

 Food and Services Near Bike Trails

-There are plenty of mountain bike trail descriptions on NZPocketGuide.com, on the Department of Conservation website, leaflets, information centres and more so you can plan the food and supplies you will need.
+There are plenty of mountain bike trail descriptions on NZPocketGuide.com, on the Department of Conservation website, leaflets, information centres and more so you can plan the food and supplies to take with you.

-Right about now you are probably wondering what bikes trails are worth checking out in New Zealand.
+Right about now you are probably wondering what bike trails are worth checking out in New Zealand.

 To paint you a picture of what to expect from bike trails in New Zealand, here are some of the highlights from the North Island.
 Of course, if you want more details on a specific region, be sure to head on over to our Biking category.